 Since its launch in 1990, this powerful telescope floats in outer space and allows us to see much farther than ever before.
 It continues to provide never-before-seen views of the farthest reaches of the universe, including entire galaxies that astronomers never knew existed.

 Astronomers are excited about the future of telescopes, too.
-In fact, the most powerful and scientifically advanced optical telescope on Earth is scheduled to be built atop Mauna Kea mountain in Hawaii by 2018.
+In fact, the most powerful and scientifically advanced optical telescope on Earth is scheduled to be built atop Mauna Kea mountain in Hawaii.
+It will be called the "Thirty Meter Telescope," because it will have a primary mirror 30 meters in diameter.

 A single piece of glass that big (nearly 100 feet across!) would be very difficult to produce.
 Instead, the primary mirror will consist of 492 smaller individual mirrors shaped like hexagons.

 Experts estimate the Thirty Meter Telescope will cost between $970 million and $1.2 billion to produce.
-This groundbreaking project will be supported by the United States and Canada, as well as other countries, such as Japan, China and India.
+This groundbreaking project will be supported by the United States and Canada, as well as other countries, such as Japan, China, and India.